 Client Authentication Agent

-Now there is support for
+New there is now support for

 - the installation per machine (and not per user)